-- Testing and assessment of structural durability: metallic and ceramic materials / components under cyclic loading with constant and variable load amplitudes.
+- Structural durability of metallic materials and components under cyclic oscillation loading with constant and variable amplitude loading.

-- Development and application of numerical methods, consideration of production properties and surface post-treatment.
+- Development and application of numerical methods for component dimensioning with the consideration of manufacturing properties and surface post-treatment.

-- Determination of the fatigue strength of materials / components under the influence of aggressive media such as fuels, corrosive aqueous solutions or hydrogen.
+- Fatigue strength of materials and components under the influence of aggressive media, such as fuels, corrosive aqueous solutions or hydrogen.

 - Characterization of rubber/metal components, determination of the structural durability.

 - Numerical elastomer models, assignment of quantitative data from the experiment.

 - Description of complex kinematics using multi-body simulation (MBS), construction and verification of such models up to the complete vehicle.

 - Derivation of time-lapse test programs for laboratory testing (basis: measured load-time series).

 - Design, development and implementation of customized testing scopes incl. construction of any necessary special test rigs.

 - Operational load simulation trials, ensuring the structural durability of assemblies / systems.